Phillies say 2 more players, 2 staffers test positive; 12 total

 The Phillies shut their spring complex after five players tested positive on Friday for COVID-19.
 Philadelphia became the first big league team known to be struck by the outbreak.
 Three staff members at the camp also tested positive, and the Phillies didn't identify any of those affected.

-The cases come as Major League Baseball moves closer to implementing a 60-game schedule for its shortest season since 1878 after the players’ association rejected a negotiated deal of the same length.
+The cases came as Major League Baseball moved closer to implementing a 60-game schedule for its shortest season since 1878 after the players' association rejected a negotiated deal of the same length.

 Copyright 2020 Associated Press.
 All rights reserved.